rizwan0110/JobSearch_Agent/README.md

 # Overview

-This project is a AI system that helps the candidates find relevant jobs easily.
+Job seekers often spend a lot of time reading job descriptions to check if a job is a good match.
+This becomes difficult when there are many job postings every day.
+This project is an AI-based system that helps candidates find relevant jobs more easily.

-The system begins by fetching related (AI in my case) job postings, filters out irrelevant roles, evaluates the remaining jobs using a local AI model, and sends the best matches by email.
+The system fetches related job postings (AI roles in my case), filters out irrelevant roles, evaluates the remaining jobs using a local AI model, and sends the best matches by email.

-My goal of working with this project is to:
+My goal in building this project is to:

 - learn how AI systems can automate tasks

-- practice building AI workflow
+- practice building an AI workflow
 - help with my own job search
 - build a practical portfolio project

 # How the System Works

-The system runs once per day (6:30 pm) using windows task scheduler and follows these steps:
+The system runs once per day (6:30 PM) using **Windows Task Scheduler** and follows these steps:

-1. Fetch jobS related to from the Arbetsförmedlingen (Swedish Employement Service) using API.
+1. Fetch jobs related to AI from **Arbetsförmedlingen (Swedish Employment Service)** using the JobTech API.
 2. Save the job data locally.
 3. Apply a simple rule-based filter to remove irrelevant roles.

-4. Send each remaining job to a local LLM (phi3:mini) for evaluation.
+4. Send each remaining job to a local LLM (**phi3:mini**) for evaluation.
 5. Score the job based on relevance to my profile.
 6. Send the best job matches by email.

 # Architecture

-To better understand the working of this project, refer the diagram below:
+To better understand how the system works, see the diagram below.

 docs/architecture.png

 # Example Email Output

-The system sends a daily email with the summary of the analysed jobs and the jobs that are matched to the candidate.
+The system sends a daily email with a summary of the analysed jobs and the jobs that match the candidate profile.

 Screenshot:

 docs/email_example.png

+# Project Structure

 # Project Structure
 JobSearch-Agent